jlangch/venice/doc/readme/recursion.md

 ## self-recursive calls (loop - recur)

-Venice self-recursive calls do not consume stack space.
+Venice self-recursive calls do not consume a new a stack frame for every new recursion level and have a constant memory usage.
 It's the only non-stack-consuming looping construct in Venice.
-The `recur` expression must be in tail position.
+To make it work the `recur` expression must be in *tail position*.
+This way Venice can turn the recursive *loop..recur* construct behind the scene into a plain loop.

 *Definition:*  The tail position is a position which an expression would return a value from.
 There are no more forms evaluated after the form in the tail